MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 | Likely next 24 h          | Number of patients discharged in last 24 hours.                    |
 ## Other options

-This section explains other actions you can do with the Emergency Response mobile app components.
+This section explains other actions you can do with the Hospital Emergency Response mobile app components.

 ### End shift - sign out